aws-samples/serverless-patterns/sqs-lambda-python-sam/README.md

 This patterns shows how to process Amazon SQS messages using AWS Lambda.
 The AWS SAM template deploys an AWS Lambda function, an Amazon SQS queue, a dead-letter SQS queue, and the IAM permissions required to run the application.
 Lambda polls the SQS queue and invokes the Lambda function when new messages are available.

-- To demonstrate error handling, each message has a 20% chance of random failure (remove this functionality for your own application).
+- To demonstrate error handling, any message containing the text "error" will be reported as a failure.
 - Failed messages are automatically returned to the queue for retry using `batchItemFailures`.
 - After 3 failed processing attempts, messages are moved to the DLQ.
 - You should implement additional functionality to process messages that are sent to the DLQ.
 - Processing results are logged to Amazon CloudWatch Logs

-Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/sql-lambda](https://serverlessland.com/patterns/sqs-lambda-nodejs-sam)
+Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/sql-lambda](https://serverlessland.com/patterns/sqs-lambda-python-sam)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.